HorseMD/tf-flairbot/README.md

 ##TODO

 * Logging (though arguably one could say it's logs are it's sent and recieved messages on Reddit).
-* Bot should validate the flairs its asked for.
+* Minify the CSS ourself.